 A limited term license is the form of driver's license issued to temporary residents.
 A temporary resident is generally a person who is not a U.S. citizen or permanent resident under U.S. immigration laws but who does have legal presence in the country.
-14 Under continuing law, a minor limited term license applicant must complete the standard requirements for minor driver's license applicants.
-However, an adult limited term license applicant was previously only required to take an abbreviated driver's training course if the person failed the road or maneuverability test on the first attempt.
+18 Under current law, a minor limited term license applicant must complete the standard requirements for minor driver's license applicants.
+However, an adult limited term license applicant is not required to complete the practice driving requirements and is required to take an abbreviated driver's training course only if the applicant fails the road or maneuverability test on the first attempt.